ambihome-gmbh/asyncapi/README.md

 - [ ] check if a sequence step is even possible first (`from` has operation)
 - [ ] test coverage in examples
 - [ ] render api like "asyncapi studio" but with seq diag
+- [ ] jump to asyncapi code from example project-IDE code and terminal
+- [ ] dopplung runtime/config